8Ginette8/wsl.biodiv/README.md

 to_b_env = rbind(envG,quadG1@Qenv[,-1])
 block_cv_env = make_blocks(nstrat = 5, df = to_b_env, nclusters = 10, pres = toSamp)
 ```
+Here, we are basically applying environmental k-medoid clustering to the obervations, and k-nearest neighbors (relative to the observation clusters) to the quadrature points.

 ### Run PPMs